 Event-driven moves can be chaotic.
-It's often wise to use smaller position sizes and tighter stop-losses than you would on a normal trading day to manage the increased risk.
+Learn to use smaller position sizes and tighter stop-losses to manage increased risk during volatile trading sessions.

 Answer a few questions about current market conditions to get a personalized stop-loss recommendation: